salesforce/botsim/docs/tutorials.rst

         <version>51.0</version>
       </Package>

-An example ``package.xml`` for extracting  the botversions metadata of a bot named “Your-Bot-API-Name” is given above.
+An example ``package.xml`` for extracting  the ``botVersions`` metadata of a bot named “Your-Bot-API-Name” is given above.
 The bot API name can be found under the bot “Overview” page.
 Replace “Your-Bot-API-Name” with the test bot API name and login to `Salesforce Workbench <https://workbench.developerforce.com/login.php>`_ to "retrieve" the “botVersions” metadata.
-By default, the “botversion” metadata is extracted as unpackaged/bot/<Your-Bot-API-Name>.bot.
+By default, the raw “botversion” XML metadata is downloaded and extracted as unpackaged/bot/<Your-Bot-API-Name>.bot.
-The raw metadata is a XML file.
-It is subsequently parsed to extract the dialog designs/flows, intents, entities for BotSIM to use.
+It is subsequently parsed to infer the dialog act maps to be used as BotSIM NLU model.

 2. ``MlDomain`` metadata contains all intent sets.
-Each intent set contains a set of training utterances that can be used to train (if NLP bot is enabled) certain intents.
+Each intent set comprises a set of training utterances that can be used to train (if NLP bot is enabled) certain intents.
-Like the previous metadata, a “package.xml” is needed to retrieve the ``MlDomain`` metadata.
+Like the previous metadata, a “package.xml” is needed to retrieve the metadata.

     .. code-block:: xml

        <?xml version="1.0" encoding="UTF-8"?>
        <Package xmlns="http://soap.sforce.com/2006/04/metadata">
         <types>
-            <members>Your-Intent-Set_Name</members>
+            <members>Your-Intent-Set-API-Name</members>
             <name>MlDomain</name>
         </types>
         <version>51.0</version>
       </Package>

-The ``MLDomain`` metadata is extracted under  "unpackaged/mlDomains" after unzipping.
-The mlDomain xml files will be parsed to get the training utterances for all intents.
+The ``MLDomain`` metadata is extracted under  "unpackaged/mlDomains".
+The XML mlDomain metadata will be parsed to extract the training utterances for all intents.

-3. **[Optional] Preparing evaluation intent utterances.** By default, the evaluation set is created automatically by sampling a subset of the paraphrases from the intent training utterances.
+3. **[Optional] Preparing evaluation intent utterances.** The purpose of the evaluation set is to benchmark the bot performance after each bot update via  dialog simulation.
+By default, the evaluation set is created automatically by sampling a subset of the paraphrases from the intent training utterances.
+This is to enable BotSIM for pre-deployment evaluation without any customer data.
 To test and monitor the intent model performance from real traffic,  an evaluation set can be created from production chat logs.
-The purpose of the evaluation set is to benchmark the intent model performance after each bot update via  dialog simulation.

 Streamlit Web App